microsoft/TemplateStudio/CONTRIBUTING.md

 Each template has a `.template.config/template.json` file that defines metadata for the template as well as any conditionals that apply to their application, also known as composition filters.
 Template Studio templates are based on the [.NET Templating Engine](https://github.com/dotnet/templating/wiki/Reference-for-template.json), so the `template.json` format is inherited from .NET.
 Template Studio extends the .NET model to support composition filters.

+Below is a checklist to follow when adding new templates:

+* Copy an existing similar template as a starting point
+* Set descriptive `name` and `shortName` fields in `.template.config/template.json`
+* Set unique `identity` and `groupIdentity` fields in `.template.config/template.json`
+* Modify the content of the template
+* Set `Include in VSIX` to `true` in the Properties window for all the files in the template

+To determine whether code should be part of a base template vs. a composition template, ask yourself these questions:

+* Is the code the same regardless of other options selected in the Template Studio wizard?
+  * Yes?
+It should be included in a base template.
+  * No?
+It should be included in a composition template.
+* Is the code dependent on the frontend framework selected in the Template Studio wizard?
+  * Yes?
+It should be included in a composition template under `_comp/<FRONTENDFRAMEWORK>`.
+  * No?
+It should be included in a composition template under `_comp/_shared`.

+Determining what code should be part of a base template vs. a composition template is the most important and challenging step when adding new templates.
+Once this is established, implementing the templates becomes straightforward.

 ### Composition Templates

 Composition templates are just like other templates except that they include a `ts.compositionFilter` tag in `template.json` that qualifies when they will be applied.